-Surrounded by the mounts of the Conca d’Oro and dipped into the sea, Palermo the historical capital of sun-soaked Sicily is one of the most interesting cities in Italy for art, history and tradition.
-Result of several colonization, from the Phoenician to the Romans, Arabs, Normans, Spanish, preserves an huge variety of monuments and signs of a mélange that point out its kaleidoscopic nature.
-On this essential Palermo travel guide you'll find insider tourist information and tips for the largest city on the Italian island of Sicily, including what to see, do and eat and where to stay.
+Surrounded by the mounts of the Conca d’Oro and dipped into the sea, Palermo is one of the most interesting cities in Italy for art, history and tradition.
+Result of several colonization, from the Phoenician to the Romans, Arabs, Normans, Spanish, preserves a huge variety of monuments and signs of a mélange that point out its kaleidoscopic nature.
+Whether you're a first time or repeat visitor, the historical capital of sun-soaked Sicily never ceases to inspire and captivate; this is why you need our essential Palermo travel guide before you go.
+On this ultimate Palermo travel guide, you'll find insider tourist information and tips for visiting this marvelous city in Sicily.

 A necessary part of the Italy's “Grand Tour” undertaken in the 18C and 19C by writers, poets and artists, attracted by the city’s oriental atmosphere and its eclectic and varied sights, Palermo has managed to preserve the fascination of the peoples who lived here and left their imprint on the city’s art and life.
-Furthermore, I would really like to stress our loved Palermo's cult for hospitality and the natural warmth and affection of the Sicilians, their ability to transmit humanity, kindness and solidarity.
+But, in the end, what makes Palermo so special are its people.
+Their welcoming hospitality combined with their food culture is something rare and to be enjoyed at least once in a lifetime.

 Top Things to Do and See in Palermo